r13l-dc/updates/README.md

 ## Info

-There is a `INFO.md` file inside each directory explaining in more detail about them and their history
+There is a `INFO.md` file inside each directory.